-Remuneration Code staff: £12.7m (2014: £12.8m)
+Remuneration Code staff: £12.7m (2015: £12.7m)

-&lt;sup>1The non-broking staff is employed and remunerated in TMS, the sister services company.
+1The non-broking staff is employed and remunerated in TMS, the sister services company.
 These costs are then recharged to Tradition London Group as part of the back office support costs allocation process.